Skip to main content

 Should I put a blanket in the crate?

 Yes, for most dogs.
 A soft blanket or mat improves comfort and encourages settling.
-If your dog chews bedding or it poses a choking risk, remove it and introduce it again when they are older.
+If your dog chews bedding or it poses a choking or suffocation risk, remove it temporarily and reintroduce when the dog is older or past the destructive chewing phase.

 Should I put food and water in the crate?

-During housetraining, food and water in the crate are generally not recommended overnight — it increases the need to eliminate.
-During the day, a small amount of water can be provided via an attached bowl.
+During housetraining, avoid food and water in the crate overnight — it increases the need to eliminate.
+During the day, a small amount of water via an attached bowl is fine.
 Consult your vet for guidance specific to your dog's age and health.

 What do I do if my dog cries all night?